-- Eat plenty of whole-grain products
+- Eat plenty of whole-grain products. (good carbs)

-- Choose low fat, fat-free or lactose-free kinds of milk
+- Choose low-fat, fat-free, or lactose-free kinds of milk.

-- Choose lean meats or preferably white protein-rich meats such as chicken and fish
+- Choose lean meats or preferably white protein-rich meats such as chicken and fish.

-- Increase your intake of other protein-rich foods such as seeds, beans or tofu
+- Increase your intake of other protein-rich foods such as seeds, beans, or tofu.

-So how does poor nutrition affect us?
+how does poor nutrition affect us?